RedLanternTech/CISSPNotes/FRSecureReviewNight1.md

 Threats exploit vulnerabilities

-  * [ ] Spiral model is a meta model.
+Spiral model is a meta model.

 In confidentiality, you don't want to read up or write down Bell-LaPadula

+Keep it up, just keep trying and don't give up

+Good idea to follow up with the CISM or CCSP

+in coding, coupling can be thought as dependency.

+permunations = stages or rounds

+kerberos depends on symetric key encryption

+When it is a physical thing, always fail open because fail secure could kill someone

+Always give back to the community as it helps you be a better security professional